donnlaa/AutomatonBuilderGUI/README.md

 ## Setup

-First, make sure you have Node installed.
+First, make sure you have Node version 14.0 or greater installed.
 Then, navigate to this directory in the terminal, and run:

 ```sh